Corporations borrow vast amounts of money for a wide variety of reasons. Here are some real-world examples:

 Step 3: scoot the decimal once over to the right

 If bonds only traded in $10 denominations, there would be no need for fractions.
-However, the market trades bonds at various prices.
-When a bond does not trade in $10 increments, that’s when fractions are utilized.
-Our example bond quote above is trading at $987.50, which translates to a quote of 98 .
+But bonds trade at many different prices.
+When a bond’s price doesn’t land exactly on a $10 increment, fractions are used.
+For example, a price of $987.50 translates to a quote of 98 .

 Percentage of par quotes utilize bond points.

-Again, if a bond is worth 98 bond points, it’s really worth $980 (98 x $10).
-There are various ways to refer to these quotes, but it always works the same way.
-Whether it’s referred to as a percentage of par quote or a bond point quote, both refer to the price of a bond’s market price.
+Again, if a bond is worth 98 bond points, it’s worth $980 (98 x $10).
+You’ll hear different terms for these quotes, but the math is the same.
+Whether it’s called a percentage of par quote or a bond point quote, both describe the bond’s market price.

 Bond quotes may also contain the letter ‘M.’ For example: